Rights of part-time workers

 - Your income or salary, and

-- Your tax credits (tax credits reduce the amount of income tax you have to pay)
+- Your tax credits (tax credits reduce the amount of income tax you must pay)

 Read about how your income tax is calculated.
 If your tax credits are more than your gross tax (your total tax due), you do not have to pay any income tax.

-Read our page about starting work for the first time and avoiding emergency tax.
+Read about starting work for the first time and avoiding emergency tax.

 PRSI is your ‘Pay Related Social Insurance’ (also called your social insurance contributions).
 The amount of PRSI you pay is based on your earnings and the type of work you do.